-This is the second annual report on the Pathway Partnership Programme (PPP)1.
+This is the second annu Programme (PPP)1.

 Through patient case studies, individual team profiles and performance monitoring data the report shows the incredible hard work, compassion and dogged determination the nine hospital teams in the programme, and the results they continue to achieve for their patients.
 This is despite a backdrop of increasing rates of homelessness and intense funding pressures within health, housing and wider community services.